macnum/100-days-of-code/r1-log.md

     To be honest  i have been coding spent atleast 30min on each either watching a video or working on the libary project but since i have not been commit  i will commit from day 38 on the next commit"

 ### R1D38
+    reworking on the whole library project by adding a new display and fixing grid layouts and bugs

+### R1D39